Why Do People Go to Therapy?

 It may seem like more people are going to therapy and speaking openly about their experiences with the process.
 While the stigma around seeking therapy for mental health conditions may persist, treating your mental well-being like your physical well-being has become more socially acceptable for some communities.
 Many more people feel comfortable reaching out for support from a professional to cope with life’s challenges.

-If you have never gone to therapy, you may wonder if it would be beneficial to see a therapist and what mental health conditions are often treated with this method.
+If you have never gone to therapy, you may wonder if it would be beneficial to see a therapist and what mental health conditions are often treated in therapy.
+You may also wonder, "Why do people go to therapy?"
 To get started, looking at the reasons people go to therapy and how therapy can make a difference may be helpful.

 Getty